-The draft environmental impact statement and master plan submitted by the agency last week must be opened for public comment and accepted by the New York Department of Health and the autorney general's office before any sales can proceed, a process Broderick hopes to complete by April 1.
+The draft environmental impact statement and master plan submitted by the agency last week must be opened for public comment and accepted by the New York Department of Health and the automey general's office before any sales can proceed, a process Broderick hopes to complete by April 1.

-Love Canal opponents have urged Gov. Mario Cuomo to block the sales, but Cuomo supports Axelrod's habitability study and is not expected to inter-
+Love Canal opponents have urged Gov. Mario Cuomo to block the sales, but Cuomo supports Axelrod's habitability study and is not expected to interreligious activists - about 40 of them from Western New York - demonstrated outside the State Capitol Friday evening with hopes of persuading Gov. Mario Cuomo to stop the planned resettlement of the Love

 A ingering question is who will be liable if the scientists and politicians are wrong.
-"That is the million-dollar question," said one state official who has been involved in the Love Canal issue and requested anonymity.
+"That is the million-dollar question," said one state official who has been involved in the Love Canal issue and requested anomymity.
 "The first miscarriage that happens out there, all hell will break loose."

-Canal activists confront Cuomo Gazette wire services anyone is allowed to live there,"
+Canal activists confront Gazette wire services anyone is allowed to live there," ALBANY - Environmentalists and Gibbs said.